Everest Base Camp Trek

 Food

 The food on the Everest Base Camp trek is surprisingly diverse and delicious, catering to both local and Western tastes.
 You’ll find a mix of hearty local dishes and familiar comfort foods to keep you energised for the trek.
-Here’s a breakdown of what you can expect:

 Local Delights: